 In addition to your books for adults, you also have two books for children.
 What inspired you to write the Claris books?

 It was always my dream to create children’s books.
-Once I had my own children I realised that I was craving a character that also appealed to adults too.
+Once I had my own children I realized that I was craving a character that also appealed to adults too.
 My little mouse loves fashion but the core message of her character is about being kind and not being afraid to be very brave.

 Until October 13th, the Sofitel Sydney Darling Harbour will be offering a High Tea inspired by Claris.
 What was the most exciting part about launching this collaboration?